HomeTechnologyArtificial IntelligenceWhat Is Artificial Intelligence: The Complete Guide

 Machines do not think the way humans think.
 They calculate — and in 2026, they calculate fast enough, and across enough domains, to make the distinction feel academic.

 Artificial intelligence is the oldest serious question in computer science and the most commercially consequential technology of this decade.
-Understanding what it actually is — not the science fiction version, not the marketing version — requires going back to where it started, understanding how it works, and looking clearly at where it stands right now.
+Understanding what it actually is — not the science fiction version, not the marketing version — requires going back to where it started, understanding how it works, meeting the models people are actually using, and looking clearly at where it all stands right now.

 What Artificial Intelligence Is